Attendance mode: Full-time

 The University is committed to helping students develop and enhance employability and this is an integral part of many programmes.
 Specialist support is available throughout the course from Career and Employability Services including help to find part-time work while studying, placements, vacation work and graduate vacancies.
 Students are encouraged to access this support at an early stage and to use the extensive resources on the Careers website.

 Discussing options with specialist advisers helps to clarify plans through exploring options and refining skills of job-hunting.
 In most of our programmes there is direct input by Career Development Advisers into the curriculum or through specially arranged workshops.

 Materials Chemists work in a diverse range of areas including: medical devices; electronic devices; sustainable energy generation; nanomaterials; surface coatings; controlled delivery of drugs and agrochemicals and many other areas.

 Transferable skills are also a key component and graduating students will be equipped for careers in both academia and industry.

 Research in Chemistry is broadly themed into Molecular Science and Materials Chemistry, comprising the development of synthetic, analytical and computational methods.
-Read more on the School of Chemistry website.
+Read more on the School of Chemistry and Biosciences website.